 - Note: Some birds with fatty liver disease may develop few signs before the disease becomes fatal.

-Fatty liver disease is most common in Amazon parrots, budgies, cockatoos, cockatiels, lovebirds and Quaker parrots and is more prevalent in female and juvenile birds.
-The major cause of the disease is due to a high fat content in the diet.
-Birds that are hand reared are particularly prone to fatty liver disease as they may be overfed in addition to being fed a calorie-dense diet.
+Fatty liver disease is most common in Amazon parrots, budgies, cockatoos, cockatiels, lovebirds, and Quaker parrots and is more prevalent in female and juvenile birds.
+The major cause of the disease is due to a high-fat content in the diet.
+Birds that are hand-reared are particularly prone to fatty liver disease as they may be overfed in addition to being fed a calorie-dense diet.
 Some owners are unaware of the dangers of adding extra fat to regular commercial formulas, or feed formulas designed for other bird species like macaws (this is a high-fat formula).
 Pay close attention to the type of formula you are feeding your bird.
 And, although it may be cute to keep hand feeding your bird— be sure to wean them at an appropriate age to prevent over-eating.

-For treatment of fatty liver disease in birds, your holistic veterinarian will be able to provide an alternative and healthier diet.
-The diet will include food that is rich in fiber, low in fat, and contains a reduced protein content.
+For the treatment of fatty liver disease in birds, your holistic veterinarian will be able to provide an alternative and healthier diet.
+The diet will include food that is rich in fiber, low in fat and contains a reduced protein content.
 The new diet should also be organic and free of pesticides, chemicals, or artificial flavors so as to not cause the liver any more stress.

-NHV Milk thistle will help provide support to the damaged liver, detoxify the liver and kidneys, and support regeneration of the liver.
+NHV Milk thistle will help provide support to the damaged liver, detoxify the liver and kidneys, and support the regeneration of the liver.
 An important aspect of NHV Milk Thistle is that it is glycerin-based and contains no artificial flavors, additives, or preservatives.
 Milk thistle from other brands, which may contain alcohol or artificial flavors can be dangerous to your bird.

 In addition to diet and natural supplements, birds recovering from fatty liver disease need plenty of rest.
 Cover your bird and keep them in a quiet room for an appropriate amount of time during the day.
 Talk to your holistic vet about the adequate amount of rest time your bird should have.